Sleep Apnea Surgery in St. Augustine, FL

 Recovery time following sleep apnea surgery varies depending on the type of procedure and individual healing factors.
 Most patients can return to work and daily activities within a week or two.
 Post-operative care includes managing swelling, discomfort, and any temporary dietary modifications.
 Patients are closely monitored to ensure a safe recovery and to evaluate sleep quality improvements in follow-up assessments.

-Once healing is complete, many patients report an immediate reduction in their common symptoms and a dramatic improvement in staying asleep through the night.
-With fewer interruptions, better rest, and freedom from nightly equipment, life after surgery can be significantly more enjoyable and sustainable.
+Once healing is complete, many patients report an immediate reduction in their symptoms and a dramatic improvement in staying asleep through the night.
+With fewer interruptions, better rest, and freedom from nightly equipment, life after sleep apnea surgery can be significantly more enjoyable and sustainable.

-Affordable Care for Sleep Apnea St. Augustine, FL
+Affordable Sleep Apnea Treatment in St. Augustine, FL

 The impact of successful sleep apnea treatment extends far beyond the bedroom.
 Patients often report increased energy, improved mood, and sharper cognitive function after surgery.
-In many cases, patients experience reduced daytime sleepiness, fewer motor vehicle accidents linked to fatigue, and improved relationships due to better sleep habits and reduced snoring.
+In many cases, patients throughout St. Augustine and surrounding areas experience reduced daytime sleepiness, fewer motor vehicle accidents linked to fatigue, and improved relationships due to better sleep habits and reduced snoring.

 Addressing obstructive sleep apnea can also have significant health benefits.
 Lowering your blood pressure, improving blood oxygen circulation, and reducing the risk of stroke or cardiovascular problems can all result from restoring proper airflow at night.
 Effective treatment improves not just sleep quality, but long-term health and longevity.

 We understand that cost is often a factor when choosing sleep apnea treatment.
-Our office offers transparent pricing, in-network support with various insurance providers, and payment plans through medical or dental financing options.
-For patients in St. Augustine, we make it easier to invest in your long-term health without added stress. Сontact our St. Augustine office today at 904-637-4221 and schedule a consultation.
+Our office offers transparent pricing, in-network support with Delta Dental, Humana, and Cigna Dental, and payment plans through medical or dental financing options.
+Contact our St. Augustine office today at (904) 460-0505 and schedule a consultation.

 Our Reviews